Istiaque-D-Omi/sea-level-predictor/README.md

 ### Assignment
+This is my solve for this assignment from freeCoadCamp.org

 You will anaylize a dataset of the global average sea level change since 1880.
 You will use the data to predict the sea level change through year 2050.